Sport Psychology Tips: Case Study: Developing A Fearless Approach With A Professional Footballer

 - Use his pace and movement in training and matches, becoming a constant pest for defenders.

-Over a four month period we met every two-three weeks between one and three hours at a time, often using skype.
+Over a four month period we met every two-three weeks between one and three hours at a time, often using zoom.
 The sessions included:

 - A detailed needs analysis using a case formulation approach where trusted team-mates, physiotherapist, friends and family were consulted at the start, during and end of the programme.

-- The MTQ 48 was used at the start and end of our work (see image below) to measure our progress, prioritise interventions, observe problematic and helpful patterns of behaviour and develop better coping strategies.
+- The MTQ 48 was used at the start and end of our work (see image below) to measure the footballers mental toughness and our progress, prioritise interventions, observe problematic and helpful patterns of behaviour and develop better coping strategies.

 - Performance development planning, process and performance goals were developed to improve focus in training and matches.

-- A counselling style approach was taken when questions over moving clubs were discussed and uncertainty over the future.
+- A counselling style approach was taken when questions over moving clubs were discussed and uncertainty over his future.

 - The player began to enjoy going to training, he was no longer going through the motions.
 His preparation for matches was better where he got the maximum from, worked hard and challenged himself daily in training and in the gym.